 In the receive signal path, the RF input is converted to low IF In-phase and Quadrature (I & Q) signals through two down-conversion stages.
-An Energy Detect can be performed based upon the baseband energy integrated over a specific time interval.
+A Clear Channel Assessment (CCA) can be performed based upon the baseband energy integrated over a specific time interval.
 The digital back end performs Differential Chip Detection (DCD), the correlator "de-spreads" the Direct Sequence Spread Spectrum (DSSS) Offset QPSK (O-QPSK) signal, determines the symbols and packets, and detects the data.

 The preamble, SFD, and FLI are parsed and used to detect the payload data and FCS which are stored in RAM.
-A two-byte FCS is calculated on the received data and compared to the FCS value appended to the transmitted data which generates a Cyclical Redundancy Check (CRC) result.
+A two-byte FCS is calculated on the received data and compared to the FCS value appended to the transmitted data, which generates a Cyclical Redundancy Check (CRC) result.
 Link Quality is measured over a 64 μs period after the packet preamble and stored in RAM.

-The MC13191 uses a packet mode where the data is processed as an entire packet and stored in Rx Packet RAM.
+If the MC13192/MC13193 is in packet mode, the data is processed as an entire packet.
 The MCU is notified that an entire packet has been received via an interrupt.